jylisadoney/intro-excel/5-create.md

 ## Create a bar chart

+First, let's navigate to the `Charts` sheet in our workbook.

 Our first step is to:
 * Highlight all of our data
   * Left click on `Cell A1` and drag to highlight all data OR